Brazil's Bolsonaro sees trouble for new spending rules in Senate

 The bill would allow for 92 billion reais ($16.7 billion) of additional spending next year, including a more generous monthly welfare stipend for 17 million poor families.

-"It passed the first round of voting in the Chamber, and I think it will pass the second, but we're going to have problems in the Senate," he told Jovem Pan radio.
+"It passed the first round of voting in the Chamber, and I think it will pass the second, but we're going to have problems in the Senate," Bolsonaro said in an interview with Jovem Pan radio.

-Critics of Bolsonaro, who compared Bolsa Familia to vote buying in his 2018 campaign, say the president is resorting to populist policies with an eye on next year's election.
+Critics say the president is resorting to populist policies with an eye on next year's election.
+Bolsonaro compared Bolsa Familia to vote buying in his 2018 campaign.

 The push to overhaul Brazil's fiscal rules spooked investors last month and has also drawn scrutiny from the Supreme Court.

-Supreme Court Justice Rosa Weber issued an injunction on Friday that could bar some 8.5 billion in pork barrel spending attached to the bill by the government to win the backing of lawmakers.
+Supreme Court Justice Rosa Weber issued an injunction on Friday that could bar some 8.5 billion in pork barrel spending that the government attached to the bill to win backing of lawmakers.

 ($1 = 5.5103 reais)

-(Reporting by Ricardo Brito in Brasilia and Eduardo Simoes in Sao Paulo Writing by Anthony Boadle, Editing by Brad Haynes and Angus MacSwan)
+(Reporting by Ricardo Brito in Brasilia and Eduardo Simoes in Sao Paulo Writing by Anthony Boadle, Editing by Brad Haynes, Angus MacSwan and David Gregorio)

 ((anthony.boadle@tr.com +55 61 98204-1110; https://twitter.com/anthonyboadle ;))